apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 ### CF CLI
 "Edge" version of the CF [command line interface](https://cli.run.pivotal.io/edge?arch=macosx64&source=github).
 This version includes required support for route-services operations.

-### An active account on the Apigee Edge site.
+### An active Apigee Edge account.
-TODO: instructions for setting this up....
+This broker works with both private cloud (OPDK) and SaaS Edge.
+If you are not an existing Apigee Edge customer you can register for a free SaaS account at [https://accounts.apigee.com/accounts/sign_up](https://accounts.apigee.com/accounts/sign_up).

 ## usage
 1. check out the project